ansible/ansible/docs/docsite/rst/faq.rst

 ++++++++++++++++++++++++

 If cowsay is installed, Ansible takes it upon itself to make your day happier when running playbooks.
-If you decide that you would like to work in a professional cow-free environment, you can either uninstall cowsay, or set an environment variable:
+If you decide that you would like to work in a professional cow-free environment, you can either uninstall cowsay, or set the :envvar:`ANSIBLE_NOCOWS` environment variable:

 .. code-block:: shell-session